Joining the Fleet

 Whether you opt to helm the boat or crew it is up to you, and depends on whether you plan to buy your own boat, or simply crew in somebody else's.
 Most newcomers to the fleet would like to crew a boat for a time to gain experience, but often find that they are unable to find anyone to crew for as most boat owners already have a permanent arrangement with their crew.
 Experienced crews are always in demand, but you can't get experience if you can't find anyone who will take you out.

-When the time comes to buy a boat, your friendly fleet captain will be pleased to help you to choose a decent example either from the club or elsewhere.
+When the time comes to buy a boat, your friendly fleet captain will also be pleased to help you to choose a decent example either from the club or elsewhere.
 There are some fantastic deals to be had on some boats, particularly in the winter.
 See the page on buying a boat for more details.

 Picture